HBYC-Team/HBYC-old/docs/dev_log.md

 Release date:2022.06.13.

 ## app.py
-* Add the main program.
-* Load/Unload/Reload commands.
+* Load/Unload/Reload commands if you don't have password then you can't use these commands.

 ## ./cmds
 Add and remove some commands.

 * chat.py - Fixed say command + Add more emojis to thinking command.
-* event.py - Nothing changed.
+* event.py - Add react when the bot got mentioned.
-* help.py - Add help commands of game group.
+* help.py - typo.
-* music.py  - Remove volume/now command.
+* music.py  - Remove volume/now command + Fixed join command.
-* game.py - Add guessnum game.
+* user.py - Add avatar command.

+## game
+The `guessnum` command will out soon.

+## end